shawnarneygit/ai_machine_learning/bitcoin/README.md

     - Long Short-Term Memory (LSTM) Model

 #### Results
-Predicting tomorrow's closing price of Bitcoin, for a daily time frame.

-Initial Model using SARIMAX has a Mean Absolute Percentage Error (MAPE) of 1.77%.
-The Mean Absolute Error (MAE) is 898.27.

-Our initial model, has an error rate within $898.27 US Dollars.
+Predicting the next day’s Bitcoin closing price on a daily timeframe, our SARIMAX baseline achieved a MAPE of 1.77% and an MAE of $898.27.

+A Lasso regression model offered only a marginal improvement—reducing MAE by about $2—while matching the same 1.77% MAPE.

+Overall, SARIMAX remains a strong benchmark for daily Bitcoin price forecasts.

 ![sarimax](images/sarimax_results.png)

 #### Next steps
-What suggestions do you have for next steps?
+Either the SARIMAX model or the Lasso regression can be used to forecast tomorrow’s Bitcoin closing price, with an expected mean absolute error of about $898.27.

 #### Outline of project